 An applicant must show a nexus between the persecution and one of the protected grounds of asylum: race, religion, nationality, political opinion, or membership in a particular social group.
 In addition, the applicant must establish that the protected ground(s) "was or will be at least one central reason for persecuting the applicant."
 INA § 208(b)(1)(B)(i); Shaikh v.
 Holder, 702 F.3d 897 (7th Cir.
 2012).
-To meet this "one central reason" requirement, applicants should demonstrate a clear nexus between the persecution and the protected ground and should take care to consider and highlight all direct and circumstantial evidence in the case which demonstrates nexus.
+To meet this "one central reason" requirement, applicants should demonstrate a clear nexus between the persecution and the protected ground and should take care to consider and highlight all direct and circumstantial evidence in the case that demonstrates nexus.

 Nexus can be established through either direct or circumstantial evidence.
 Martinez-Buendia v.
 Holder, 616 F.3d 711, 715 (7th Cir.
 2010).
 For example, "[i]f political opposition is the reason an individual refuses to cooperate with a guerilla group, and that individual is persecuted for his refusal to cooperate, logic dictates that the persecution is on account of the individual's political opinion."
 Id. at 718; see Jabr v.
 Holder, 711 F.3d 835 (7th Cir.
 2013).
+For claims involving harm by non-state actors, it's